 If shot into water, will your products migrate out into the Great Pacific Garbage Patch?

 Highly unlikely!
-GreenOps uses polymers that are significantly more dense that water (unlike conventional plastics), and thus they tend to sink.
+GreenOps uses polymers that are significantly more dense than water (unlike conventional plastics), and thus they tend to sink.
 However, iron floats if shaped properly and kept clear of icebergs, so fragments of our wads can float.
 It is unlikely they will float all that far, however.
 Instead, they will tend to sink in place, and biodegrade in waters near the shore.

 Can you provide us the formulations of your materials?